TrainFan1804/DatastructureInC/C++/2. Simple IO/README.md

 std::cerr << "This is an error message.\n";
 ```

-This is usefull to seperate the default output directly into a seperate file.
+This is useful to seperate the default output directly into a seperate file.
 You can delegate the normal output with:

 ```